|

 Neubauer let the Mercedes drivers have some internal competition so the spectators would have something to look at.

-After a lot of position swapping at the front Caracciola finally took command of the race and opened up a
+After a lot of position swapping at the front Caracciola finally took command of the race.
+Situation after 20 laps:

 On lap 20 Lang made his pit stop but due to evaporation in the fuel lines it took four minutes to restart